ScFaZeR/Discord-Nitro-Upload-Bypass-Universal-Compressor/README.md

 **Upload files up to 500MB on Discord without paying for a Nitro subscription.**

 Discord Limit Bypass (Universal Compressor) is a lightning-fast desktop software that instantly shrinks your videos, images, and audio files.
-Simply drag and drop your files, pick your target size limit (10MB, 500MB, or custom), and the software will optimize the file to bypass Discord's upload restrictions with no visible quality loss.
+Simply drag and drop your files, pick your target size limit (10MB, 500MB, or custom), and the software will optimize the file to bypass Discord's upload restrictions. *(Note: Shrinking a 1GB video down to 10MB will inevitably result in a loss of visual quality, physics has its limits!)*

 ### ⚙️ Installation
 1. Download the **Installer_UniversalCompressor.exe** file from the Github **Releases** tab.